-A study done at the University of California at Davis College of Veterinary Medicine has found that there may be a link between grain-free dog foods that contain peas, potatoes, beans and other legumes and a higher incidence of potentially fatal dilated cardiomyopathy (DCM) in dogs.
+A study done at the University of California at Davis College of Veterinary Medicine has found that there may be a link between grain-free dog foods that contain peas, potatoes, beans and other legumes and a higher incidence of potentially fatal dilated cardiomyopathy (DCM) in some dogs.

 What these dogs have in common—aside from being breeds that are usually not predisposed to DCM—is low taurine levels.
 Taurine is an essential amino acid for heart health in both dogs and cats.
 While the link is unclear, there is an association between the vegetables and legumes used to replace grains as an ingredient in dog foods, exotic protein sources and the absorption of taurine.